January 23, 2022

 The stack, including Node.js for most of the backend structure, helped Medium scale to 2.6 millennia of reading time and cut down deployment time to 15 minutes.

 A place offering online deals made a great deal itself when choosing Node.js as the framework with which to rebuild their entire Web layer.
 This online marketplace platform decided to move from the monolithic Ruby on Rails mostly due to the latter’s limitations and increasing maintenance difficulties.
-Another reason was the need to unify development platforms across all countries the platform operates in.
+Another reason was the need to unify development platforms across all countries the platform operates on.

 Node.js proved its power in terms of performance and scaling by supporting more than 425,000 active deals without a hitch.
 Groupon’s case is one of the largest production deployments of Node.js in the world so far.
-As of 2017, the Node.js team had something like 70 production Node apps to support traffic in 30 countries and 4 data centers.
+In 2017, the Node.js team had something like 70 production Node apps to support traffic in 30 countries and 4 data centers.
 All of them use the same API which allows for maintaining a single contract for all consumer Web data.

-Although this example seems markedly different from all the rest, in this case Node.js came to the rescue, too.
+Although this example seems markedly different from all the rest, in this case, Node.js came to the rescue, too.
 NASA had a problem with one of its spacesuits—a critical malfunction during a spacewalk led to water leaking into the helmet of Luca Parmitano, an Italian astronaut.

 The dev team decided to build a new enterprise architecture centering around Node.js and serving as an end-to-end system for data on the full lifecycle of NASA spacesuits.
 Node.js’ asynchronous event loop for I/O operations made it the appropriate solution for a cloud-based database system as it allows devs to see queries from users who need data immediately.